royhobbstn/geojson-dijkstra/README.md

 ```
 const graph = new Graph(geojson, options_object);
 ```

-On each feature's `properties` object your geojson must have a non-zero numeric `_cost` attribute and a unique numeric `_id` attribute.

 Create new new graph.  `options_object` is an object with the following (optional) property: